jmangott/atropos/README.md

 ```math
 \partial_t{P}(t,x) = \sum_{\mu = 1}^{M}\left(a_\mu(x-\nu_\mu)P(t,x-\nu_\mu) - a_\mu(x)P(t,x)\right)
 ```
-with the projector-splitting integrator for Tree-Tensor networks.[^fn1]
+with the projector-splitting integrator for Tree Tensor networks.[^fn1]

 $`P(t,x)\,\mathrm{d}t`$ is the probability of finding a population number of $`x = (x_1, \dots, x_N)`$ molecules of species $`S_1, \dots, S_N`$ in the time interval $`[t,\,t + \mathrm{d}t]`$.
 The CME describes the time evolution of this probability distribution $`P(t,x)`$ in a chemical reaction network with $`N`$ different species $`S_1, \dots, S_N`$, which can react via $`M`$ reaction channels $`R_1, \dots, R_M`$.
 For a given reaction $`\mu`$, the stoichiometric vector $`\nu_\mu`$ denotes the population change by that reaction and the propensity functions $`a_\mu(x)`$ and $`a_\mu(x-\nu_\mu)`$ can be interpreted as transition probabilities $`T(x+\nu_\mu|x)`$ and $`T(x|x-\nu_\mu)`$.